open-wc/open-wc/docs/guide/README.md

 # Introduction

 The goal of Open Web Components is to empower everyone with a powerful and battle-tested setup for sharing open source web components.
-We try to achieve this by giving a set of recommendations and defaults on how to facilitate your Web Component.
+We try to achieve this by giving a set of recommendations and defaults on how to facilitate your web component.
 Our recommendations include: developing, linting, testing, tooling, demoing, publishing and automating.

 ## Quickstart